 Helping people to protect themselves from Covid-19 at home and school

-Germ Defence is a website designed to help people protect themselves and people around them from viruses like Covid-19.
-A research study found that people who follow the advice in Germ Defence are less likely to catch viruses, and less likely to pass it onto members of their household.
+Germ Defence is a website designed to help people protect themselves and others from viruses like COVID-19.
+Scientific evidence suggests that people who follow the advice from Germ Defence are less likely to catch the flu or other viruses, and less likely to pass it onto members of their household.